waggle-sensor/edge-plugins/plugin-training-fcn/tutorial.md

  │     ├─ gt_image2
  │     └─ ...
  ├─ class_names.list
+ ├─ class_colors.list (not supported yet)
  └─ config.list
 ```

 5) Training

 To train, simply run the command below on the host machine.
 Please make sure to set all the path correct.
-The docker assumes that the host machine assure at least 16GB of shared memory.

-The folder that contains training data needs to be mounted to `/storage`, and if the users use waggle cloud image, then `--image_type` must be `waggle_cloud`.
+The folder that contains training data needs to be mounted to `/storage`.

+If users use waggle cloud images, then `--image_type` must be `waggle_cloud`.

-For example to use waggle cloud images:
+For example to use waggle cloud images with 16GB shared memory to train resnet-fcn101 network:
 ```
 # skip --runtime nvidia if the host is not CUDA accelerated
 docker run -d --rm \